Grover Krantz: Bigfoot research

 The Cripplefoot tracks, left in snow, purportedly showed microscopic dermal ridges (fingerprints) and injuries tentatively identified as clubfoot by primatologist John Napier.
 Krantz asked Dutch professor A.G. de Wilde of the University of Groningen to examine the prints, who concluded that they were "not from some dead object with ridges in it, but come from a living object able to spread its toes".
 Krantz also attempted to have both the FBI and Scotland Yard study the dermal ridge patterns, and was told by renowned fingerprint expert John Berry, an editor of the journal Fingerprint Whorld, that Scotland Yard had concluded the prints were "probably real".
 To his disappointment, a subsequent 1983 article in the journal Cryptozoology, entitled "Anatomy and Dermatoglyphics of Three Sasquatch Footprints", was largely ignored.

 After constructing biomechanical models of the Cripplefoot casts by calculating their distance, leverage, weight dynamics, and distribution, and comparing the data to the track's heel, ankle, and toe base, Krantz concluded that the footprints had been left by an animal about tall and weighing roughly 363 kg.
 The morphological detail in the cast, particularly impressions of the thenar eminence muscle, also helped convince Krantz, who argued that a hoax "would require someone quite familiar with the anatomy of the human hand to make the connection between a non-opposable thumb and an absence of the thenar eminence".
 This culminated in Krantz's first publication on the subject of Bigfoot, with his article "Sasquatch Handprints" appearing in the journal North American Research Notes in 1971.

 Shortly before his death, Krantz also examined the Skookum cast.
 He did not publicly endorse its authenticity, saying in an interview with Outside magazine: "I don't know what it is.
 I'm baffled.
 Elk.
 Sasquatch.
 That's the choice."
 Krantz, Peter Byrne, René Dahinden, and John Green have been dubbed the "Four Horsemen of Sasquatchery".
-As of 2023, all four individuals have passed away.
+All four individuals had died by 2023.